-REFUNDS OF
+GASOLINE TAX REFUNDS TO STATE AGENCIES/DEPARTMENTS 8297

-GASOLINE TAX TO STATE AGENCIES
+(Revised 10/2020 and renumbered from 8745.1)

-(Revised 2/83)
+Revenue and Taxation Code sections 8101-8107 allows for a refund of the gasoline tax paid if the fuel is used for certain off-highway purposes.
+Some off-highway purposes may include farming, construction, landscaping, and utility providers.

-Sections 8101-8107 of the Revenue and Taxation Code provide for refunds of the State motor vehicle fuel tax to purchasers who use such fuel for certain nonhighway purposes.
-Refunds are at the rate of seven cents per gallon through December 1982 and nine cents per gallon of fuel purchased January 1, 1983 or later, except with respect to aircraft where the refunds are at the rate of five cents per gallon.
-"Motor vehicle fuel" includes gasoline or similar inflammable liquid which is used in an explosion type of engine, but does not include diesel, kerosene, or liquified petroleum gas.
+The term "motor vehicle fuel" includes gasoline or similar inflammable liquid which is used in an explosion type of engine, but does not include diesel, kerosene, or liquefied petroleum gas.
 Gasoline tax refunds will be claimed when substantial quantities of fuel are used in equipment (except boats) of the following two categories:

-Equipment not required to be licensed for highway use by the Department of Motor Vehicles such as tractors, aircraft, lawnmowers, farming equipment, etc., and engines used for pumping, air compressing, auxiliary power units, etc.
+Equipment not required to be licensed and registered for highway use by the Department of Motor Vehicles such as tractors, aircraft, lawnmowers, farming equipment, and engines used for pumping, air compressing, auxiliary power units, etc.

-Equipment licensed for highway use but which is substantially used off the highway such as dump trucks, fire trucks, pickups, etc. Records and documents needed to support refund claims on fuel for motor vehicles which are used both on and off the highway and which is purchased from vendors' pumps may make such claims uneconomical.
+Equipment licensed and registered for highway use but which is substantially used off the highway such as dump trucks, fire trucks, pickups, etc.

-REFUNDS OF
+The State Controller’s Office (SCO) administers the Gasoline Tax Refund Programs for the State of California.
+The SCO website provides detailed information on the Program, including guidance, filing a claim instructions, forms, and excise tax rate/refund rate.

-GASOLINE TAX TO STATE AGENCIES
+GASOLINE TAX REFUNDS TO STATE AGENCIES/DEPARTMENTS 8297

-RECORDS
+Records

-(Revised 5/71)
+(Revised 10/2020 and renumbered from 8745.2)

 Original fuel purchase invoices must be submitted with the refund claim.
 The following records will be maintained to support the gasoline tax refund claimed: